-A*STAR researchers have made genetically-modified flies that drop mid-flight when struck by light1.
+Researchers from A*STAR have made genetically-modified flies that drop mid-flight when struck by light.
 The optogenetic trick gives scientists an important new way to study the brain’s workings.

 The brain is abuzz with activity.
 Electrical signals carried by ions move along busy neuronal circuits to enable activities as simple as breathing and as complex as recalling memories.
 When these circuits don’t behave correctly, they can result in brain disorders like major depression.
 This is why researchers need flexible tools to see what happens when certain neurons are activated or suppressed.